Getting close to citizens – decentralised government and administration systems “Made in Germany”

 The GIZ has been supporting the introduction, consolidation and modernisation of decentralised government and administrative systems worldwide for over 25 years, on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The strengthening of citizen-friendly government and administrative systems has become a trademark of German reform support - and thus a key area of the reform advisory process “Made in Germany”.

-The aim of the Advisory Fund for Structural and Regulatory Policy Reforms (FSRP) is to share the experience made in Germany in the field of decentralisation with the partner countries and to support them in their transformation to more decentralised management systems.
-The instruments of the FSRP are expert missions, study trips, dialogue formats and training and further education to promote knowledge transfer and exchange in the field of decentralisation.
+The aim of the Governance Fund is to share the experience made in Germany in the field of decentralisation with the partner countries and to support them in their transformation to more decentralised management systems.
+The instruments of the Governance Fund are expert missions, study trips, dialogue formats and training and further education to promote knowledge transfer and exchange in the field of decentralisation.